mohamedkdidi/blog-js/README.md

-# Simple Blog with javaScript technology.
+# Simple Blog with JavaScript full stack development tools.

 This application was built with Angular 5, Nodejs, Express, MongoDB and Bootstrap 4.1.